LtAirman/ChargeFieldTopics/README.md

 selected by the user.

 ![Periodic table](/images/atomBPT.png)
-Atom Builder includes an ipywidget gridspec **Periodic Table** button layout which can be used to select the desired atom.

-Run each cell in turn.
-The 12th cell contains a brief explanation of the the periodic table created by the next cell.
-Following that, the main gui widget controls are displayed.

-Select the desired atom with either a periodic table button or drop-down widget.
-Other control options include: type of proton emissions displayed, color coding of the specific number of protons in each proton stack, proton separation distances, and whether to include an atomic label or not.

-Four or so cells later the atom is calculated, and the Slotlayout diagram is displayed.
+For the first atom run the notebook from the beginning, each cell in turn.
+The first output cells contain a brief markdown
+explanation and periodic table, next the main guiwidget controls are displayed.
+Select the desired atom from either the table or drop-down widget.
+For subsequent atoms start at the periodic table or widget controls.

 ![Slotlayout diagram](/images/slotlayout84b.png)

+The next output is the Slotlayout description and diagram.
+The Slotlayout is a charge field answer to the standard periodic table.

-All atoms can be described by the number of protons (0-6) in each of up to 19 slot positions.
++ All atoms can be described by the number of protons (0-6) in each of up to 19 slot positions.
 The main vertical up/down column slots (1-7) begins with Hydrogen and Helium's center slot1 containing 1 and 2 protons.

++ The 1-19 slot sequence order number is indicated by the left side number in the atomic configuration in the center and in the left and right side vertical columns.

++ The 2 vertical side columns' slot sequence shown is top left, then top right, then down one on the left, then down one on the right, odd slot numbers on the left and even slots on the right.

++ The proton count for a given slot is indicated by the right side number in the center atomic configuration and side columns.

++ The vertical, | or horizontal --- characters between the two numbers indicate the direction of the protons' equatorial emission planes viewed edgewise, orthogonal to the proton's spin axis.

++ Slot 1 is connected to the four front(10,14)/back(11,15) left(9,13)
+/right(8,12), directions which spins as a single group called the Carousel.
+Or refer to the directions as +/-x, +/-y, and main vertical column +/-z.

-Atoms also grow in the four left(9,13)/right(8,12) and front(10,14)/back(11,15) directions, or call them +/-x.+/-y, with main vertical column +/-z.
-Hook slot positions: 16,17,18, and 19, are joined to the main up/down column slots, 2 and 3.
-The atom is identified in the bottom righthand corner.
++ Hook slot positions: 16,17,18, and 19, are joined to the main up/down column at slots, 2 and 3.

++ The seven center buttons in the bottom row contains the total protons per slot color legend.

++ The selected atom’s symbol and atomic number are in the bottom right corner.

 Here's the charge field atomic model of Polonium for comparison.

 ![Polonium, Po 84](/images/polonium84.png)

-The markdown cell following the Slotlayout diagram describes the diagram in some detail.
+Next, spin controls are explained and displayed.
+The rendered atom is displayed between two sets of the 19 slot rotation controls for user convenience.

 ![19 Rotation widgets](/images/rot_widget_array.png)

-Next, the slot rotation controls are defined and the atom is finally rendered between two gridspec arrays of 19 slot rotation controls in the atomic slotlayout configuration.
 Only a few of the larger atoms have all 19 slots occupied.
 Each object within each slot spins about the spin axis through the slot center at the same rate, which is not correct, yet it still provides a good idea how the atom spins.

 Eventually, all protons, neutrons and electrons should spin at their own rates.
 If a slot is unoccupied, the corresponding slot rotation